 Skip to main content

-What is Israel's 'Generals' Plan' and will it end the war on Gaza?
+What is Israel's 'Generals' Plan' and what does it mean for the war on Gaza?

 Also known as the Eiland Plan, the strategy was published in a military forum critical of the army's efforts against Palestine.
 Why is it being discussed now?